Before the course starts you should make sure that you have installed the latest version of:

 An integrated development environment like R Studio is also highly recommended but is not necessary.

 If you are a Windows user, you may need to run RStudio as an administrator in order to install the packages.
-This can be done by right-clicking the RStudio program icon and choosing “Run as administrator”.
+This can be done by opening RStudio by right-clicking the RStudio program icon and choosing “Run as administrator”.

 Follow this installation guide: